OilPainter1/MERN-Ecommerce/README.md

 ## Description

-Our team has collabrated on buliding a single-page Mern-stack ecommerce application.
-Utilizing MongoDB, a GraphQL API, Express.js, Node.js server, and React.
+Our team has collabrated on building a single-page Mern-stack ecommerce application.
+Utilizing a GraphQL API, MongoDB, Express.js, Node.js server, and React.
 Implementing user authentication with JWT to build a user-focused platform.

 # Getting Started with Create React App